Veohtu

 big down arrow

-The content of this page is for educational and informational purposes only and does not constitute medical advice of any kind.
-If you've never exercised before, this training plan might not be appropriate for you.
-By voluntarily opting to use the training plan and exercises on this page, you are confirming that you have completed at least 30 minutes of moderate-intensity exercise on at least 3 days per week for at least the last 3 months, and you are confirming that you are medically cleared to participate in structured exercise.
-If there is any reason that an increase in your current physical activity level may impair your health (due to, but not limited to, existing injury, illness, chronic health conditions or diseases, such as cardiovascular / metabolic / renal disease), you should consult your doctor before using this training plan.
-If increasing your current physical activity level causes any injury, illness, or disease you must stop exercising and consult your doctor immediately.
+red cross Medical information: The content of this page is for educational and informational purposes only and does not constitute medical advice of any kind.
+If you've never exercised before, the physical exercises on this page might not be appropriate for you.
+By voluntarily opting to use the exercises on this page, you are confirming that you have completed at least 30 minutes of moderate-intensity exercise on at least 3 days per week for at least the last 3 months, and you are confirming that you are medically cleared to participate in structured exercise (click here for a preparticipation screening sheet).
+If there is any reason that an increase in your current physical activity level may impair your health (due to, but not limited to, existing injury, illness, chronic health conditions or diseases, such as cardiovascular, metabolic, or kidney disease), you should consult your doctor before using this training plan.
+If increasing your current physical activity level causes any injury, illness, or disease, you must stop exercising and consult your doctor immediately.

-asterisk Liability: Accessing and using the content (including, but not limited to, the training plan and physical exercises) on this page are voluntary and you use the content at your own risk.
+alert Liability information: Accessing and using the content on this page (which includes, but is not limited to, the training plan and physical exercises) is voluntary, and you use the content at your own risk.
 Thomas Solomon assumes no liability for damage, loss, injury, illness, or death which may occur when using the content.
-See terms of use for more info.
+For more info, see the terms of use (opens a new tab).

 big down arrow